vic1707/vic1707/resume.md

 _💼 Current position:_ [Zenika](https://zenika.com/fr-FR/agency/lille) as a fullstack consultant

-_📍 Location:_ Lille, France (Open to remote work, adaptable to time zones)
+_📍 Location:_ Croix, France (Open to remote work, adaptable to time zones)

 **🚫 Not Open to Relocation**